karishmacarterjohnson/export-learn/README.md

  To begin, run
 `python main.py`

+Use command line responses to customize file downloads.

-Files will be saved within the `ada-learn` folder with the following structure ada-learn unit
+Files will be saved within the `ada-learn` folder.

-      module
-         page1.pdf
-	page2.pdf

 should you need to restart the process, delete all subfolders within `ada-learn` and rerun main.py